-As you start the next stage of your school journey, this Key Stage 4 curriculum booklet aims to give you the information you need to help you make important decisions about the subjects you wish to study in Years 10 and 11.
+As you start the next stage of your school journey, this Key Stage 4 curriculum booklet aims to give you your individual subject staff in those subjects the information you need to help you make important decisions about the subjects you wish to study in Years 10 and 11.

-We are proud of our NT curriculum, which offers a very broad range of subjects to give our students the greatest choice possible.
+We are proud of our NT curriculum, which offers a very broad range of subjects to give our students the areatest choice possible.